BIDMCDigitalPsychiatry/LAMP-platform/docs/09-training/04-LAC/01-Clinicians/04-reset_user.md

-# Reset a Patient's Credentials
+# Reset a Client's Credentials

 ## Reset Password from the Users tab